adrianmrozo/ds/reports/project3.md

 #### <u>Code functionality: Load and Test

 Even though we thought our code would be running smoothly already, the code did not yet finish but got stuck at a certain level within the test function.
 To handle the problem more efficiently, we wrote a load_and_test script to quickly check whether the test file was running accordingly.
 Before we always had to first train a CNN in accordance to test it afterwards.
-After the creation of the load_and_test script as well as some outcommented (useless) lines of the test script.
-I had to look into the code in greater detail and check
+After the creation of the load_and_test script as well as some out commented (useless) lines of the test script.
+I had investigate the code in greater detail and check
-- firstly, where the code wasn't continuing until the end ( print-outputs help a lot) and
+- firstly, where the code was not continuing until the end ( print-outputs help a lot) and
 - secondly, what was happening at the end of the code.

 By leaving out a certain line at a time within the code and quickly running the load_and_test script again helped great deal in order to debug the code.
 I noticed that the code in the end used sample images that were not from cifar10.
 We do not have other images and therefore a testing with cifar10-test branches seemed to be legit.

 <u>In the Linux Command Line:</u>
-The code is now running for training, loading and testing.
+The code is now running for training, loading, and testing.
-For loading and running the code use within the folder that contains all the code modules `python3 load_and_test.py` and for training, loading and testing the CNN use `python3 main.py`
+For loading and running the code use within the folder that contains all the code modules `python3 load_and_test.py` and for training, loading, and testing the CNN use `python3 main.py`

 We still need to dockerize the modularized code.
 But this intersects with task 1 of the current project, so...